-The country had several forms of legal gambling during its communist period, including government-controlled horse and sports wagering, lotteries, and scratchcards.
-Legal slot machines and casino gambling arrived in the Czech Republic at the end of the USSR era.
+The country had several forms of legal gambling during its communist period, including government-controlled horse and sports wagering, lotteries, and scratch cards.
+Slot machines and casino gambling became legal in the Czech Republic toward the end of the communist era.
 Remote lotteries and online sports wagering became legal in 2012, but it was not until 2016 that the country legalized other forms of online gaming.

-Gambling is a common recreational activity among Czech residents, which is unsurprising considering the country had 299 brick-and-mortar casinos as of 2017.
-Estimates also suggest Czechia ranks second on a global scale in terms of slot machine number per capita.
-This is hardly shocking since the country is one of the largest slot machine manufacturers in Europe.
+Gambling is a popular recreational activity among Czech residents, which is unsurprising considering the country had 299 brick-and-mortar casinos as of 2017.
+Estimates also suggest Czechia ranks second worldwide in terms of the number of slot machines per capita.
+This is hardly surprising, as the country is one of the largest slot machine manufacturers in Europe.

-The local gambling industry has witnessed consistent growth over the past decade, with casino gaming revenue increasing from €136 million in 2010 to €240 million in 2017.
+The local gambling industry has experienced consistent growth over the past decade, with casino gaming revenue increasing from €136 million in 2010 to €240 million in 2017.
 Czech players can legally enjoy various forms of casino gambling, including slots, roulette, baccarat, and blackjack.
-Poker is also huge on Czech soil, so much so that the capital Prague was chosen as a stop for the PokerStars EPT tournament series.
+Poker is also hugely popular in the Czech Republic, so much so that the capital, Prague was chosen as a stop on the PokerStars EPT tournament series.

 Czech gambling regulators have introduced various changes over the last few years, including a registry of excluded persons and higher tax rates.
-Stick with us as we explore the Czech gambling legislation in further detail.
+Stick with us as we explore Czech gambling legislation in more detail.

 Laws That Govern the Czech Gambling Industry

-The only legal forms of gambling during Czechia’s communist period were state-owned lotteries, scratchcards, and the totalizator.
-The landscape changed with the passage of Act № 202/1990 Coll. on Lotteries and Other Similar Games, which legalized brick-and-mortar casino gambling in the country.
-Over two decades later, in 2012, local lawmakers amended the legislation to allow for remote sports wagering and online lotteries.
+During Czechia’s communist period, the only legal forms of gambling were state-owned lotteries, scratchcards, and the totalizator.
+The landscape changed following the passage of Act № 202/1990 Coll. on Lotteries and Other Similar Games, which legalized brick-and-mortar casino gambling in the country.
+More than two decades later, in 2012, lawmakers amended the legislation to permit remote sports wagering and online lotteries.

 The Czech Gambling Act of 2016